-This Draft Environmental Analysis (EA) is presented to the California Air Resources Board (CARB) for consideration of the Draft Scoping Plan for Achieving Carbon Neutrality (Draft Scoping Plan or 2022 Scoping Plan).
-Chapter 2, "Project Description," of this Draft EA presents a summary of the 2022 Scoping Plan to provide the information necessary for environmental review under the California Environmental Quality Act (CEQA).
-A more detailed description of the 2022 Scoping Plan is included in the plan itself, released May 10, 2022, which is incorporated by reference.
+This Recirculated Draft EA for the Draft 2022 Scoping Plan for Achieving Carbon Neutrality (Recirculated Draft EA) is presented to the California Air Resources Board (CARB) for consideration along with the 2022 Scoping Plan).
+Chapter 2, "Project Description," of this Recirculated Draft EA presents a summary of the 2022 Scoping Plan to provide the information necessary for environmental review under the California Environmental Quality Act (CEQA).
+A more detailed description of the 2022 Scoping Plan is included in the plan, which is incorporated by reference.

-This Draft EA presents a programmatic analysis of the potential for implementation of the 2022 Scoping Plan to result in adverse environmental impacts, and it describes feasible mitigation measures for identified significant impacts.
+This Final Recirculated Draft EA presents a programmatic analysis of the potential for implementation of the 2022 Scoping Plan to result in adverse environmental impacts, and it describes feasible mitigation measures for identified significant impacts.
 The 2022 Scoping Plan is a State-level planning document that assesses the State's progress toward achieving the 2030 target for reduced greenhouse gas (GHG) emissions and lays out a path for achieving carbon neutrality no later than 2045.
-Its approval would not lead directly to any adverse impacts on the environment, because CARB's 2022 Scoping Plan approval, by itself, does not authorize any activities that would change the physical environment; however, as described in Chapter 4 of this Draft EA, implementation of the recommended measures in the 2022 Scoping Plan might indirectly lead to adverse environmental impacts as a result of reasonably foreseeable compliance responses.
+Its approval would not lead directly to any adverse impacts on the environment, because CARB's 2022 Scoping Plan approval, by itself, does not authorize any project specific activities that would change the physical environment.
+Rather, it is the first step in a potential sequence of public agency decisions that may lead to implementation of the reasonably foreseeable compliance responses disclosed herein.
+If approved, this would be a statewide plan that could lead to or inform future CARB rulemaking efforts or other efforts at multiple levels of government to further define requirements for components of the plan.
+In addition, local or regional lead agencies could then take action (if they so choose) to approve reasonably foreseeable physical projects proposed to implement the identified rules or strategies.
+As described in Chapter 4 of this Recirculated Draft Final EA, implementation of the recommended measures in the 2022 Scoping Plan might through this sequence of events indirectly lead to adverse environmental impacts as a result of reasonably foreseeable compliance responses.